12 Reinforcement Learning

 The interaction cycle proceeds as follows:

 Approaches to reinforcement learning differ significantly according to what kind of hypothesis or model is being learned.
 Roughly speaking, RL methods can be categorized into model-free methods and model-based methods.
 The main distinction is that model-based methods explicitly learn the transition and reward models to assist the end-goal of learning a policy; model-free methods do not.
-We will start our discussion with the model-free methods, and introduce two of the arguably most popular types of algorithms, Q-learning Section 11.1.2 and policy gradient Section 11.3.
-We then describe model-based methods Section 11.4.
-Finally, we briefly consider “bandit” problems Section 11.5, which differ from our MDP learning context by having probabilistic rewards.
+We will start our discussion with the model-free methods, and introduce two of the arguably most popular types of algorithms, Q-learning Section 12.1.2 and policy gradient Section 12.3.
+We then describe model-based methods Section 12.4.
+Finally, we briefly consider “bandit” problems Section 12.5, which can be viewed as a simplified RL setting with no state transitions (or a trivial one-state MDP), where the main issue is exploration versus exploitation across actions.

 Model-free methods are methods that do not explicitly learn transition and reward models.
 Depending on what is explicitly being learned, model-free methods are sometimes further categorized into value-based methods (where the goal is to learn/estimate a value function) and policy-based methods (where the goal is to directly learn an optimal policy).
 It’s important to note that such categorization is approximate and the boundaries are blurry.
 In fact, current RL research tends to combine the learning of value functions, policies, and transition and reward models all into a complex learning algorithm, in an attempt to combine the strengths of each approach.

-Q-learning is a frequently used class of RL algorithms that concentrates on learning (estimating) the state-action value function, i.e., the \(Q\) function.
+Q-learning is a frequently used class of RL algorithms that concentrates on learning (estimating) the state-action value function, i.e., the \(\mathrm{Q}\) function.
 Specifically, recall the MDP value-iteration update:

 The thing that most students seem to get confused about is when we do value iteration and when we do Q-learning.
-Value iteration assumes you know \(T\) and \(R\) and just need to compute \(Q\).
-In Q-learning, we don’t know or even directly estimate \(T\) and \(R\): we estimate \(Q\) directly from experience!
+Value iteration assumes you know \(\mathrm{T}\) and \(\mathrm{R}\) and just need to compute \(\mathrm{Q}\).
+In Q-learning, we don’t know or even directly estimate \(\mathrm{T}\) and \(\mathrm{R}\): we estimate \(\mathrm{Q}\) directly from experience!

-The Q-learning algorithm below adapts this value-iteration idea to the RL scenario, where we do not know the transition function \(T\) or reward function \(R\), and instead rely on samples to perform the updates.
+The Q-learning algorithm below adapts this value-iteration idea to the RL scenario, where we do not know the transition function \(\mathrm{T}\) or reward function \(\mathrm{R}\), and instead rely on samples to perform the updates.

 With the pseudo‑code provided for Q‑Learning, there are a few key things to note.
 First, we must determine which state to initialize the learning from.
 In the context of a game, this initial state may be well defined.
 In the context of a robot navigating an environment, one may consider sampling the initial state at random.
 In any case, the initial state is necessary to determine the trajectory the agent will experience as it navigates the environment.